A Lot or a Little?

 Unnamed 12-year-old boy learns a lot about making, spending, and saving money, but makes mistakes at first.
 He holds back some of the Latino workers' pay, allegedly to be able to provide for them in winter.
 When an adult bullies him to get his money, the boy doesn't go to the cops for help out of fear that he'll put his undocumented workers in danger with authorities.
 His mother goes along with this reasoning, so they don't alert police.

 The boy, his family, neighbors, including Arnold, are White.
 The 15 undocumented workers the boy hires to mow the lawns are Latino, and they're portrayed as all living together in a house and traveling long distances, crowded together, to get to their landscaping jobs.
 He ends up shorting them on pay, influenced by the shady Arnold, providing context of classism and racism that's worthy of discussion.

 Did we miss something on diversity?
 Suggest an update.

 Violence & Scariness

 A boxer roughs up some villains, wins a boxing match with one punch.

 Did you know you can flag iffy content?
 Adjust limits for Violence & Scariness in your kid's entertainment guide.Get started

 Parents Need to Know

-It's hard to imagine a more perfect summer reading book -- it's a short, funny, delightfully absurd confection that secretly conveys some ideas worth thinking about, including issues of class and race and hiring and exploiting undocumented workers.
+This fun book is a short, funny, absurd confection that secretly conveys some ideas worth thinking about, including issues of class and race and hiring and exploiting undocumented workers.
 Veteran author Gary Paulsen gets right to the point, with no frills or unnecessary description, and readers will be grinning from beginning to end.
 Lawn Boy might inspire kids to go out and try to earn some money.